krikzz/MEGA-PRO/megaio-app/readme.txt

-This sample show how to use MegaED IO
+This sample show how to use MegaED PRO IO
 .disk access
 .usb communication
 .rtc